Forge: A Tool and Language for Teaching Formal Methods

 To get started with Forge, follow these instructions.

 Forge was originally created for CSCI 1710, “Logic for Systems” at Brown University.
-The notes and materials are public and free to use.
+The notes and materials (except for recordings, which we cannot release) are public and free to use.
+A textbook draft is also available, and the first version will be finalized and used in Spring Semester 2025.

 Forge is open source and hosted on Github.